 Marjoram Benefits for Polycystic Ovarian Syndrome

-Insulin resistance is a root cause of many issues including both diabetes and polycystic ovarian syndrome (PCOS).
+Insulin resistance is the root cause of many issues including both diabetes and polycystic ovarian syndrome (PCOS).
 Marjoram tea benefits some aspects of hormone health.
 For example, when consumed twice daily, marjoram was able to improve insulin sensitivity and reduce the levels of adrenal androgens in women with PCOS.
 Improved insulin sensitivity from marjoram is often helpful for weight management as well.
-Another of the marjoram benefits for PCOS is that it reduces DHEA-S levels which is a hormone that rises too high in people with PCOS.
+Another of the marjoram benefits for people with PCOS is that it reduces DHEA-S levels which is a hormone that rises too high in people with PCOS.

 Early research even shows that marjoram may help with male fertility as well, although more work is needed in this area.